Ultimate Product Gallery

 ↑ Back to top

-Ultimate Product Gallery resolves settings in this order (highest priority first):
+Ultimate Product Gallery applies settings in this order:

-2. Page builder / template settings (Block editor, Elementor, Divi), if present.
+2. Page builder or template settings (Block Editor, Elementor, Divi), if present.

-Where supported, the product editor indicates when a setting is inheriting and what it is inheriting from.
+The product editor shows when a setting is inheriting and where that value comes from.

 ↑ Back to top